ellis882/Fenix-Drone-Company/README.md

 -### **for medium to small screen sizes from 830px wide and down**

-- On the about page and projects page changes were made to keep the flow of the website.
+- On the about page and projects page and gallery page changes were made to keep the flow of the website.

 __Expertise Section__
  - The height was adjusted to keep the content on the section.